The Co-operative Bank plc is authorised and regulated by the Prudential Regulation Authority and regulated by the Financial Conduct Authority.

 All Non-Executive Directors are appointed to the Board for an initial term of three years but, under the terms of their appointment, are required to submit themselves for annual re-election at the Bank’s Annual General Meeting (‘AGM’).
 All current Directors offer themselves for election or re-election at each AGM.

 Following recommendation from the Nomination Committee, the Board considered and approved a policy to promote diversity on the Board in recognition that a diverse Board represents the views of society, brings a wide range of skills and knowledge to the Board and enhances challenge and discussion from a diverse range of viewpoints.
 The policy includes a target for the representation of the underrepresented gender on the Board (currently women).
-The Board considers diversity of which gender diversity is one element to be an important part of the construction of the search mandates for new appointments to the Board.
+The Board considers diversity, including gender and ethnic minorities, to be an important part of the construction of the search mandates for new appointments to the Board.
 As the Board structure develops and further appointments are nominated by shareholders, we will continue to encourage those shareholders directly and through the executive search consultancies engaged in the search process, to reflect diversity in the lists of candidates nominated for the consideration of the Board.

 The Remuneration Committee has the delegated responsibility to determine remuneration for the Executive Directors and the Executive Committee of the Bank, and to set and recommend to the Board for approval, the overarching principles and parameters of the Remuneration Policy across the Bank to ensure an overall coherent approach to remuneration for all employees.
-In addition, the Remuneration Committee ensures remuneration is compliant with the Prudential Regulation Authority’s Remuneration Code and the UK Corporate Governance Code.
+In addition, the Remuneration Committee ensures remuneration is compliant with the dual-regulated firms' Remuneration Code.

-The Remuneration Committee is comprised of non-executive directors and regularly consults with the Chief Executive Officer, Human Resources Director, General Counsel and Chief Risk Officer, all of whom may attend meetings of the Committee but are not present when their own remuneration or terms and conditions are being considered.
-The Head of Reward, Policy and Employee Relations also provides advice on compensation and benefits to the Committee.
-The General Counsel and Company Secretary advises the Committee on corporate governance.
+The Remuneration Committee is comprised of non-executive directors and regularly consults with the Chief Executive Officer, Managing Director, Customer & People, Company Secretary and Chief Risk Officer, all of whom may attend meetings of the Committee but are not present when their own remuneration or terms and conditions are being considered.
+The Director of Human Resources also provides advice on compensation and benefits to the Committee.
+The Company Secretary advises the Committee on corporate governance.
 The Remuneration Committee receives support and advice from external advisors and, from time to time, will undertake due diligence to ensure that the advice it receives is independent.

-The Committee works closely with Chairs of the Risk Committee, Audit Committee, and Values and Ethics Committee.
+The Committee works closely with the Chairs of the Risk Committee, Joint Audit Committee, and Values and Ethics Committee.

 The Bank has one remuneration policy that is openly communicated and applied broadly consistently throughout the organisation.
 The policy has been designed to support recruitment, motivation and retention as well as to reward high performance provided it is achieved within the Bank’s plan and risk appetite, and is aligned with the principles of the Bank’s Values and Ethics Policy.